itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 - `update_net_worth!`: a function called on each time step to compute net worth
 - `log!`: a function called on each time step to log data

 Each function is assigned a default method with default arguments.
 Note that in advanced applications, you can specify a new model type and `update!` to execute a different sequence of update functions.
 The update functions listed above will suffice for a wide range of use cases.

 ## Optional Update Function Parameters

 Each update function described in the previous section has default parameter values which can be overwritten.
-For example, we could specify a set of parameters `kw_income = (X₁ = x₁, X₂ = x₂, ..., Xₙ = xₙ)` to pass parameters to the function `update_income!`.
+For example, we could specify a set of parameters `kw_income = (X₁ = x₁, X₂ = x₂, ..., Xₙ = xₙ)` to pass the function `update_income!`.
 The keyword for each update function is given below:

 - `kw_income`: optional keyword arguments passed to `update_income!`
 - `kw_withdraw`: optional keyword arguments passed to `withdraw!`